satellite-image-deep-learning/techniques/README.md

 * [Daniel Moraite](https://daniel-moraite.medium.com/) is publishing some excellent articles
 * [Even Rouault](https://github.com/rouault) maintains several of the most critical tools in this domain such as GDAL, please consider [sponsoring him](https://github.com/sponsors/rouault)
 * [Gonzalo Mateo García](https://github.com/gonzmg88) is working on clouds and Water segmentation with CNNs
+* [Isaac Corley](https://github.com/isaaccorley) is working on super-resolution and torchrs
 * [Jake Shermeyer](https://github.com/jshermeyer) many interesting repos
 * [Mort Canty](https://github.com/mortcanty) is an expert in change detection
 * [Mykola Kozyr](https://github.com/mykolakozyr) is working on streamlit apps